Honours & Awards 2010

 Craftsman Award

-Recipient: Mr. Eoghan Geary, Ballyduff, Co.
+Recipient: Mr. Eoghan Geary, Co.
 Waterford.

 Nominated by: Mr. Jim Doyle, Lecturer, Institute of Technology Carlow.